Sophie Charlotte Ducker: Awards

 In 1993, Sophie was awarded an Honorary Doctor of Laws from the University of Melbourne.
 She received the Australian and New Zealand Association for the Advancement of Science's Mueller Medal in 1996.
 She was appointed Member of the Order of Australia (AM) in the 1997 Queen's Birthday Honours for "service to recording the history of botany in Australia, to education and to science, particularly in the field of marine botany".

 Death

 Sophie died at her home in Melbourne at the age of 95.
-She was survived by her son Klaus, daughter-in-law Judith, two grandchildren and two great grandchildren.
+She was survived by her son Klaus, daughter-in-law Alison, two grandchildren and two great grandchildren.